MereyShakirova/ass2/src/ASS3.md

 *9. Implement the size method that returns the number of elements in the queue using the size method for MyLinkedList or MyArrayList.*

 ### MyArrayListQueque.java:
+#### *Explanation:*

+The MyArrayListQueue class uses generics to allow elements of any type to be used in the queue.
+The MyArrayListQueue class implements a stack.
+The MyArrayListQueue class uses the add method to add an element to the end of the queue, and the remove method at index 0 to remove an element from the head of the queue.
+The peek method is implemented similarly to the stack implementation.
+The isEmpty and size methods are also implemented.
+MyArrayListQueue throws a NoSuchElementException if dequeuing or browsing is called on an empty queue.

 #### *Here is the solution code*:
     import java.util.ArrayList;
     import java.util.NoSuchElementException;